antonrh/anydi/docs/usage/testing.md

 **Note:** The fixture approach takes priority over the configuration if both are defined.

-### Auto-Injection Mode
+### Auto-injection mode

-By default, you need to mark tests with `@pytest.mark.inject` to enable dependency injection.
-To automatically inject dependencies into all test functions, set `anydi_autoinject` to `True`:
+By default, you need to mark tests with `@pytest.mark.inject` for dependency injection.
+To inject dependencies into all test functions automatically, set `anydi_autoinject` to `True`:

 ```ini
 # pytest.ini